malerbe/transfer_and_active_learning_plankton_segmentation/README.md

 #### Phase 2: Find an architecture and hyperparameters suitable for generalization

 The first step in my approach corresponds to finding an architecture and hyperparamters which will allow a model trained on PELGAS to be good enough for inference on the ZooScanNet dataset.
+It also will be a good baseline.

 Since training is fast, I experimented on two architectures and 12 combinations of hyperparameters in a gridsearch: